gr-g/chess-positions-best-moves/README.md

 The code in this repository can be used to generate a list of the most common chess positions with the best moves that can be played in those positions (according to engine evaluations).
 The results can also be packaged as an [Anki](https://apps.ankiweb.net/) deck for easy memorization.

-The cards in the Anki deck will look like this:
+The cards in the Anki deck will look like this.

+Front side:
 ![Example card - question side](/examples/example-front.png?raw=true "Front side")

+Back side:
 ![Example card - question side](/examples/example-back.png?raw=true "Back side")

 ## Usage